Origin Energy's revenue from APLNG jumps 78% on strong prices - NewsBreak

 Origin Energy's revenue from APLNG jumps 78% on strong prices

-(Reuters) - Australia’s Origin Energy on Friday posted a 78% jump in third-quarter revenue from its stake in the Australia Pacific LNG (APLNG) project due to higher spot liquefied natural gas (LNG) prices and realized oil prices.
+April 29 (Reuters) - Australia's Origin Energy (ORG.AX) on Friday posted a 78% jump in third-quarter revenue from its stake in the Australia Pacific LNG (APLNG) project due to higher spot liquefied natural gas (LNG) prices and realized oil prices.

-The country’s second-largest power producer, which now holds a 27.5% stake in the APLNG project after recently selling 10% to joint venture partner ConocoPhillips, said revenue from the project rose to A$666.4 million ($473 million) in the March quarter from A$374.1 million last year.
-China’s Sinopec is another partner in the venture, which produces crude oil and natural gas.
+The country's second-largest power producer, which now holds a 27.5% stake in the APLNG project after recently selling 10% to joint venture partner ConocoPhillips (COP.N), said revenue from the project rose to A$666.4 million ($473 million) in the March quarter from A$374.1 million last year.
+China's Sinopec (600028.SS) is another partner in the venture, which produces crude oil and natural gas.

 Origin, the operator of the project, said average realised price for LNG in the quarter was $14.36 per metric million British thermal unit (mmBtu), up from $6.45 per mmBtu a year earlier.